mosip/documentation/docs/test-report-dp2.md

 Verification is performed not only from the end-user perspective but also from the System Integrator (SI) point of view.
 Hence, the configurability and extensibility of the software is also assessed.
 This ensures readiness of software for use in multiple countries.
 Since MOSIP is an “API First” product platform, verification scope required comprehensive automation testing for all the MOSIP APIs.
 An automation Test Rig is created for the same.

-The `Inji` testing scope revolves around the following flows:
+The `Inji Mobile` testing scope revolves around the following flows:

 * Biometric unlock
 * Passcode unlock